-The following bar chart and table provide some indication of the risks of investing in the Fund (Retail Shares) by showing changes in the Fund's performance from year to year and by showing how the Fund's average annual returns for 1, 5, 10 years, and since inception compare with those of a broad measure of market performance.
-The Fund's past performance (before and after taxes) is not necessarily an indication of how the

-Fund will perform in the future.
-Updated performance information is available online at www.BaronFunds.com/performance or by calling 1-800-99BARON (1-800-992-2766).
+The following bar chart and table provide some indication of the risks of investing in the Fund (Retail Shares) by showing the Fund's performance from year to year and by showing how the Fund's annual returns for 1 year and since inception compared with that of a broad measure of market performance.
+The Fund's past performance (before and after taxes) is not necessarily an indication of how the Fund will perform in the future.
+Updated performance information is available online at www.BaronFunds.com/ performance or by calling 1-800-99BARON (1-800-992-2766).

-Year by Year Total Return (%) as of December 31 of Each Year (Retail Shares)
+Total Return (%) for the year ended December 31 (Retail Shares)